Your actions put you at more risk

 One study found there are more than 140,000 cases of identity theft involving children every year.
 "The reason the criminals get away with this is because the Social Security number has yet to be filed with any credit agencies," says Mason.
 Fraudsters are able to use children's Social Security numbers to establish their own credit, apply for loans and even get work.

 Protecting your child's Social Security number is the best line of defense.
 Avoid giving it out as much as possible, Mason says.
 Instead of providing your child's Social Security number in the doctor's office, give a medical insurance ID number.
-Periodically monitoring your child's credit report will alert you to any fraudulent activity.
+Periodically try to pull your child's credit report.
+If you haven't added your child as an authorized user to a credit card, your child shouldn't have a credit report.
+If your child does, that means someone has opened a credit account under your child's name.

 Executives are a rich target